hermanhaavik/BigChungusLDAP/README.md

 ## Usage

-1. Navigate to the Project folder (BigChungusLDAP) using your command 2.
+1. Navigate to the Project folder (BigChungusLDAP).

 ### Running the Setup Script